 I love adventures.
 Anything from a new restaurant to an overseas destination to meeting a crazy family.
 Paradoxically, while I’m really good at enjoying and recognizing adventures, I’m not so good at planning them. (bright side: this leads to more adventures) I’ll travel anywhere once, and most places more than that (bad news if you’re dying to go to Bratislava).
 While I’ve had some amazing solo adventures it’s become clear to me that I’d rather have someone to travel with: you have to have people to talk to at the end of the day.

-I'm interested in anyone that finds meaning in small things, needs to find humor in sad and scary ones, and would prefer to deal with it all when they have a glass in their hand.
-I think I need a bigger personality, someone with a hint of mischief.
-You don’t have to be on all the time, and if you are that’s probably too much – but I need someone that generates motion.
+I'm interested in anyone that finds meaning in small things, needs to find humor in sad and scary ones, and would prefer to deal with it all glass in hand.

 More immediately, I’m concerned that somewhere in this profile I've mixed up my they're/their/there's.

 I’ve come to realize that I prefer to be challenged by art, not entertainment.
 For me, movies/books/TV are for entertainment – unplugging my brain.

 So generally speaking, I prefer movies to films (“Armageddon” over “American Beauty”, and I tear up every time I watch “A Knight’s Tale”), have a soft spot for TNT/USA programming, and the last book I read was some borderline ridiculous piece of historical fiction that reaffirmed my belief that should I ever forget my Kindle, I can take 5 minutes in an airport bookstore and find something to read on a plane for under $15.

 I suppose it’s important to note I’m not actively avoiding art as entertainment – always up for something heavier than the usual – just putting it out there that it’s not my default setting.